sebastianbaldeon/DS2002-Project2/README.md

 .readStream.format("json").option("maxFilesPerTrigger", 1)
 ```

 **Why this works:** `maxFilesPerTrigger: 1` processes one file per trigger = 3 intervals for 3 files.
 This is the local PySpark equivalent of AutoLoader.
-TA confirmed this approach was acceptable.

 **Verified:** Console showed "Stream has processed 3 batches" ✓